How Weave’s Phone System Solves Small Business Problems

 In today’s marketplace, small businesses face numerous challenges.
 These challenges include problems as wide-ranging as client dependence, founder dependence, constant fatigue, money management, and the age-old issue of quality versus growth.
 Factor in the difficulty of surviving in an economy full of well-established companies and multinational corporations and it’s no wonder so many small businesses go under within the first few years of their existence.

-Weave’s phone system eliminates the communication problems plaguing small businesses.
+Weave’s phone system eliminates communication problems plaguing small businesses.
 Before we discuss how Weave’s system works, let’s take a closer look at the specific communication difficulties small businesses encounter on a daily basis.

 Common Small Business Problems